syncfusion-content/asp.netmvc-docs/aspnetmvc/getting-started.md

 {% endhighlight %}

-*  Run this command in command prompt in [Administrator mode](https://technet.microsoft.com/en-in/library/cc947813(v=ws.10).aspx),which will download the **DNVM (.NET Version Manager)**script as mentioned in the below screenshotand place it in your user profile.
+*  Open the command prompt with[Administrator mode](https://technet.microsoft.com/en-in/library/cc947813(v=ws.10).aspx) and run the above command,which will download the **DNVM (.NET Version Manager)**as mentioned in the below screenshotand place it in your user profile.
 The DNVM works manipulate from this installed path.

 ![](getting-started_images/getting-started_img100.jpeg)

-*  Now you can check the existing location of **DNVM** by executing the following command in a prompt window.
+*  Now you check with the existing location of **DNVM** by executing the following command in a command prompt.